 Getting to the bottom of these and other variables requires using a technical maturity framework.
 Without knowing whether you are even ready to utilize ML, you’re going to go nowhere fast.

-The Redapt Technical Maturity Framework will help you nail down exactly what your business is trying to achieve, and whether actually using something like ML makes sense in the first place.
+The Redapt Technology Evolution Playbook will help you nail down exactly what your business is trying to achieve, and whether actually using something like ML makes sense in the first place.

 So what’s the solution to the ML model problem?

 There’s no one solution for the logjam between data science ML models and production—at least not yet.
 But there are steps that can improve the percentage of models making it to deployment.

 One of those steps is Kubeflow, which is tailor made for making it easier to deploy ML across the board.

 The other step—the one every company looking to utilize ML can take right now—is to thoroughly assess their technical maturity.

 That way, they can get a handle on their current capabilities, learn whether ML is even something they need to pursue, and pinpoint ways to bridge the gap between how data scientists dream up ML models and IT puts those models to work.

 If you’re interested in learning more about ML and assessing the technical evolution of your business, download our free eBook The Redapt Technical Maturity Framework.

 - Data & Analytics